This article shows you the best process documentation tools your team should use.

 With OneDrive, you also have more control over the documents you share.
 Besides sharing through just one link, OneDrive also allows you to set expiration dates on links so they can only be accessed within a specific window of time.

-You can also use your phone as a scanner to quickly digitize and upload physical documents to OneDrive.
+You can also use your phone as a scanner to digitize and upload physical documents to OneDrive quickly.

-Users don’t have to be registered to receive and interact with files, making the accessing process far simpler.
+Users don’t have to be registered to receive and interact with files, making the access process simpler.

 5. Wiki Software

-Whether it’s for internal purposes or for your clients and users, wikis are a great way of creating your knowledge bases.
+Whether for internal purposes or for your clients and users, wikis are great for creating your knowledge bases.

 Here are the best platforms to start making your wiki:

-Bit.ai allows professional teams to share, track, and manage company knowledge, allowing for easy collaboration between teammates.
+Bit.ai allows professional teams to share, track, and manage company knowledge, allowing for collaboration between teammates.

-With Bit, you can easily create, share, and edit information on policies, methodologies, training processes, and many other aspects of your company, allowing for very easy process documentation.
+With Bit, you can easily create, share, and edit information on your company’s policies, methodologies, training processes, and many other aspects, allowing for very easy process documentation.

 Bit makes it easy for teams to collaborate, allowing users to tag each other, showing real-time edits, and allowing teammates to communicate with each other through the built-in chat.

-With a mission to democratize organizational knowledge, Atlassian Confluence is a tool focused on democratizing organizational knowledge.
-It lets users create, store, and share content in the form of PDFs, docs, images, and much more.
+Atlassian Confluence is a tool focused on democratizing organizational knowledge with a mission to democratize organizational knowledge.
+It lets users create, store, and share content in PDFs, docs, images, and much more.

-Teammates can communicate by tagging each other and leaving feedback, allowing for communication with the right context.
+Teammates can communicate by tagging each other and leaving feedback, allowing communication in the right context.

 Confluence is a terrific option for remote workers needing a tool to allow them to communicate and collaborate without being face-to-face.

-Helpjuice is a simple knowledge base software with powerful features.
-You can use Helpjuice to collaborate with your teammates in documents and interact with them.
+Helpjuice is a simple knowledge-based software with powerful features.
+You can use Helpjuice to collaborate with your teammates on documents and interact with them.

-This tool also gives you analytics about what users search for in your knowledge base, how they’re impacted by articles, and how individual employees interact with your content, so you can improve it and create content that better fit their needs.
+This tool also gives you analytics about what users search for in your knowledge base, how articles impact them, and how individual employees interact with your content.
+You can improve it and create content that better fits their needs.

-Helpjuice is also great for companies that are growing, allowing you to modify and customize user permissions with ease.
+Helpjuice is also great for growing companies, allowing you to modify and customize user permissions easily.